ralfuzijs/ralfuzijs-BMX-and-MTB-bike-configurator-and-track-event-management-website/README.md

 ### Project Description:

 This project is a user-oriented web platform that offers a BMX bike configuration tool and an MTB/BMX track map.
-The platform aims to provide both amateur and experienced riders with the ability to customize their BMX bikes according to their needs and preferences, as well as to offer information about nearby MTB/BMX parks.
+The platform aims to allow both amateur and experienced riders to customize their BMX bikes according to their needs and preferences and to offer information about nearby MTB/BMX parks.

 ### Key Features:
 #### 1. BMX/MTB Size Calculator: